AbinavRavi/AbinavRavi.github.io/about.md

 ![Abinav R](../resources/me.jpg){:style="width: 200px; overflow: hidden; border-radius: 50%; float: right; padding-left: 20px"}
 Hi, I am Abinav Ravi venkatakrishnan, Call me Abinav.

-* I am passionate about machine learning since I believe it is an excellent problem solver for non-geniuses who can't comprehend non-linearity in mathematics.
-It is Simple words all about optimization something every human strives for in their life.
-So Machine learning is life for Machines.
+* I am passionate about machine learning since it is all about optimization something every human strives for in their life.

 * I am interested in  Computer vision and  Medical imaging.
 I am also interested in generative models and trying to get a more detail understanding at the moment.